-"Gut feeling again? "
+"Gut feeling again?"

 "Me too."

 Something glittered inside the small red votive-candle glass.
 I prodded it with the flashlight, tipping it over.
 A woman's wedding and engagement rings spilled out onto the linoleum.

-These items were all Delacroix had left of his beloved wife, other than a few photographs.
-Perhaps I was reaching too far for meaning, but I thought he had chosen the votive-candle holder to contain the rings "She's wearing a wedding ring in the picture." because this was a way of saying that the woman and the marriage were The third snapshot featured two children, a boy of about six and an sacred to him.
+These items were all Delacroix had left of his beloved wife, other than a few phtotgraphs.
+Perhaps I was reaching too far for meaning, but I thought he had chosen the votive-candle holder to contain the rings because this was a way of saying that the woman and the marriage were sacred to him.